jamesmoore/chatgpt-export/README.md

 ```

 ## How it works
-The source folder (unzipped export) must contain a file named conversations.json, which holds all your conversations in JSON format.
+The source folder must contain a file named conversations.json, which holds all your conversations in JSON format.
+The conversations.json can be in a subfolder, and you can have multiple subfolders (eg, one for each export if you have created many).

 Each conversation is converted into a standalone Markdown file in the destination folder.
 For each conversation, the following files may be created: